-Glasgow Queen Street station – currently the site one of our biggest improvement projects – is 179 years old this week.
+Glasgow Queen Street station – the site one of our biggest improvement projects – is 181 years old this month.

-We're close to completing a huge upgrade of the Victorian station, to give you a contemporary and fully accessible building, a bigger concourse, new facilities and longer platforms for longer trains.
+We’ve completed a huge upgrade of the Victorian station in October 2021.
+It’s given you a contemporary and fully accessible building, a bigger concourse, new facilities and longer platforms for longer trains.

 The £120m redevelopment is part of the Edinburgh Glasgow Improvement Programme (EGIP) – a Scottish Government investment in the railway infrastructure across central Scotland.

-Here are seen things you didn’t know about Scotland’s third-busiest railway station:
+Here are seven things you didn’t know about Scotland’s third-busiest railway station:

 1 – Before the pandemic, the number of people using Glasgow Queen Street was set to increase by 40% to reach 28 million by 2030.
 That’s why we’re working to create a spacious and accessible transport hub for when we return to normal times.
 It’s been carefully designed to be a positive and prominent addition to Glasgow’s historic George square.

 2 – We removed more than 14,000 tons of material when we demolished redundant 1970s buildings in front of the station to make way for the huge upgrades – and recycled 94% of it.
 The material was the equivalent of 700 skips!
 We completed this site clearance in October 2018 to pave the way for a new station frontage, concourse, entrances and new, longer platforms.